datajoint/sci-viz/docs/src/concepts/components.md

 `type:` form

-The Form component takes 2 additional arguments:
+The Form component takes 1 additional argument:

-- `route:` the backend route for the rest api query, must start with a `/`
 - `tables:` the list of tables in "`schema.table`" format to insert into
   - Table names can be templated, either fully or partially, using the `'{keyword}'` format.
 This keyword can then be assigned a value by an emitter component as a query parameter.

-The Form can also take 2 optional argument:
+The Form can also take 2 optional arguments:

 - `map:` a mapping to change the displayed names of the fields in the form